-The development of apps mainly involves the App Provider portal and a local instance of Univention Configuration Registry (UCR).
-To setup your UCS environment the best practice is to download one of the UCS virtual machine images and use VirtualBox or VMware, see Download UCS (page 14).
-After the installation, activate the system15 and copy your SSH key to the UCS system to save typing the password on each remote console login.
-Finally, activate the Test App Center, see Test App Center (page 14).
-With that status it's a good time to make a snapshot of the system, which allows to got back to that status.
+The development of apps mainly involves the App Provider portal and a local instance of Univention Corporate Server (UCS).
+To setup your UCS environment the best practice is to download one of the UCS virtual machine images and use VirtualBox or VMware (see Section 3.2.1).
+After the installation, activate the system1 and copy your SSH key to the UCS system to save typing the password on each remote console login.
+Finally, activate the Test App Center (see Section 3.2.3).
+With that status it is a good time to make a snapshot of the system, which allows to got back to that status.
 Afterwards, app specific time consuming tasks can be prepared to reduce recurring waiting times.
-Among them are for example an optional docker login to gain access to a private Docker image or even the own Docker registry, and the manual download of the app's Docker image(s) with docker pull (for single container apps) or docker-compose -p \$appid pull (for multi container apps) from the within the docker-compose.yml directory of the app, see Debugging (page 16).
+Among them are for example an optional docker login to gain access to a private Docker image or even the own Docker registry, and the manual download of the app's Docker image(s) with docker pull (for single container apps) or docker-compose -p \$appid pull (for multi container apps) from the within the docker-compose.yml directory of the app (see Section 3.2.9).
 And then also make a new snapshot.
 Especially, having the Docker image(s) locally saves download time during recurring installation test cycles.

 With the last snapshot there is a prepared system that can serve as starting point for app installation and associated testing.
 The development iteration cycles are a dance of changes in the App Provider portal and testing the installation and app integration.
-After returning to a snapshot, it's recommended to update the local App Center cache.
-This is either automatically done during login and opening of the App Center module in the UCS management system or triggered manually with univention-app update on the console.
+After returning to a snapshot, it is recommended to update the local

-15 https://docs.software-univention.de/manual/5.2/en/central-management-umc/umc.html#central-license
+1 https://docs.software-univention.de/manual-4.4.html#central:license